lukesorvik/TextMeTheWeather/readme.md

 1. Create a `.env` file with the required variables using the provided `.env_example` file.

+2. Update the `city = "city you want to get weather from"` variable in `main.py` to get weather from a specific area

-2. Find The URL Of The Traffic Camera to Scrape (refer to section below)
+3. Find The URL Of The Traffic Camera to Scrape (refer to section below)

-3. Customize the script as needed for your use case (update frequency of schedule at `schedule.every().day.at("09:00").do(job)` in `main.py`).
+4. Customize the script as needed for your use case (update frequency of schedule at `schedule.every().day.at("09:00").do(job)` in `main.py`).

-4. Run the script to start receiving weather updates. (can run using included `run.bat` file, or compile to `.exe` using pyinstaller)
+5. Run the script to start receiving weather updates. (can run using included `run.bat` file, or compile to `.exe` using pyinstaller)

 ## Finding The URL Of The Traffic Camera To Scrape:
 1. Find local traffic cameras (I googled "seattle traffic cameras" in my case)